 How to prepare?

-At the last minute, the EU and the United Kingdom concluded a Trade and Cooperation Agreement, which focuses on three main pillars: a free trade agreement, a new partnership for citizens’ security and a horizontal agreement on Governance.
-In light of the current exceptional circumstances, the Commission proposes to apply the Agreement on a provisional basis for a limited period of time until 28 February 2021.
+At the last minute, the EU and the UK concluded a Trade and Cooperation Agreement, which focuses on three main pillars: a free trade agreement, a new partnership for citizens’ security and a horizontal agreement on Governance.
+In light of the current exceptional circumstances, the European Commission proposed to apply the Agreement on a provisional basis for a limited period of time until 28 February 2021.
 Meanwhile, the Agreement will have to be reviewed by the EU27 ambassadors and the UK parliament for adoption as of 1 January 2021.

 In view of these recent developments, further analysis of the agreement is required to assess its impact on the below information.

 Time for action

 Businesses will now need to pore over the detail of the final agreement to fully understand the implications.
 Some will be disappointed, others will be relieved, but the return of some certainty into the business planning process will be highly welcome.
 It’s just now that the hard work to adapt and succeed in this new reality starts.